 The Tools You Need to Succeed

-Welcome to a curated list of the tools I strongly recommend for a Fit Apprentice to improve your health & fitness, even after 50.
+Welcome to a curated list of the tools I strongly recommend to improve for getting fit after 50.
 Which I once thought to be an impossible dream.
 Start getting lean again and staying strong.

 Before digging into the awesome tools, an important disclosure: Some of the links below and on other pages of Hashimashi.com are affiliate links.
 Purchasing these tools or any other item through these links, helps to maintain this blog.
 At no additional cost to you.
 I recommend them because they are helpful to me and other readers of this blog, so I believe they can be useful to you as well, to achieve your health & fitness goals.